cmheisel/project-status-dashboard/README.md

 project-status-dashboard
 ==========================

-Pull data about projects from a Google Sheet and JIRA.
+Pull data about projects from a Google Sheet and JIRA and make predictions about when they'll complete.

 Usage
 ======